 Did you realize that one of every three people served by food banks are children?
 In Berks and Schuylkill counties, over 100,000 people qualify for food assistance.
 The Hawk Mountain Council, through SCOUTING FOR FOOD, is proud to be a major supporter of the effort to help those in need.

-If you receive a door hanger, please make sure to leave your donations in a visible location outside your front door or by the base of your mailbox (please do not hang on or put in your mailbox) by 8:30 AM on Saturday, November 9, 2019.
+If you receive a door hang tag, please make sure to leave your donations in a visible location outside your front door or by the base of your mailbox (please do not hang on or put in your mailbox) by 8:30 AM on Saturday, November 14, 2020.
 Please avoid donating glass items.

-If you do not receive a door hanger or your items are not picked up, please consider bringing donations to a local food pantry, the Greater Berks Food Bank or to the Hawk Mountain Council at 5027 Pottsville Pike, Reading, PA 19605.
+If you do not receive a door hang tag or your items are not picked up, please consider bringing donations to a local food pantry, Helping Harvest or to the Hawk Mountain Council at 5027 Pottsville Pike, Reading.

-Please place your donated items in plastic grocery bags or boxes and attach the door hanger to the container.
+Please place your donated items in plastic grocery bags or boxes and attach the door hang tag to the container.

 The best items to donate are: